Our HistoryHow We Started

 Much of our past is not remembered.
 Hitching posts for horses and carriages are gone.
 The years when members of the congregation paid a fee for pew seating are gone.
 A city ordinance to stop trolley bell ringing during Sunday worship hours is no longer needed.
 The reredos has been revamped, but the Last Supper wood carving installed below the altar remains.
 The First United Methodist Church is widely known for its beautiful art and stain glass windows.
 It is also known for its outstanding music programs.
 Fifty-seven senior pastors and dedicated associate pastors have given us memorable worship services.

 Members of our congregations have volunteered for mission and service projects & continue to do that.
 These include the Crisis Center Food Bank & other projects, Habitat for Humanity builds, Free Lunch, In-Gatherings, school supply drives, homeless overflow, and many more.
 The year 2014 marks the 36th year of mission trips for the Appalachia Service Project.
-Disciple and Bible or study groups are ongoing.
+Bible Study groups are ongoing.
 We are the Church.